mdcallag/mdcallag.github.io/posts_2020/20_08_11_explain_explain.md

 I am still confused after using explain and the slow log.
 Next up is to use the [optimizer trace tool](http://oysteing.blogspot.com/2016/01/how-to-get-optimizer-trace-for-query.html).
 This might be the first time I have used it and it quickly made me less confused.

 This is part of the trace for Q1 and shows that the index access predicate is limited to x, thus y and z will be index filter predicates.
-But from below I am confused why explained shows that key_len=12.
 While I don't show it here the result is the same if I change Q1 to be index-only by using *select x,y,z*.
 <pre>
                   "chosen_range_access_summary": {
                     "range_access_plan": {